carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ### Taxonomic assignment of the contigs of a MAG

-We now have the taxonomic identity of the reads of the whole metagenome, but we do not know to which taxon our MAGs correspond to.
-For this we have to make the taxonomic assignment with their contigs instead of its reads, because we do not have the reads that correspond to a MAG separated from the reads of the entire sample.
+We now have the taxonomic identity of the reads of the whole metagenome, but we need to know to which taxon our MAGs correspond.
+For this, we have to make the taxonomic assignment with their contigs instead of its reads because we do not have the reads corresponding to a MAG separated from the reads of the entire sample.

-For this the `kraken2` is a little bit different; here we can look at the command for the `JP4D.001.fasta` MAG:
+For this, the `kraken2` is a little bit different; here, we can look at the command for the `JP4D.001.fasta` MAG:

 **No need to run this**
 ~~~